-Founded by Edward Polochick and in its 29th season, Concert Artists of Baltimore (CAB) consists of a professional chamber orchestra and professional chamber chorus.
-The full ensembles are featured in The Maestro Series, with performances this season at the Gordon Center For Performing Arts and St. Pius X Church.
+Founded by Edward Polochick and in its 31st Season, Concert Artists of Baltimore (CAB) consists of a professional chamber orchestra and professional chamber chorus.
+The full ensembles are featured in the Maestro Series with performances this season at Friends School, Baltimore Basilica of the Assumption, and the Gordon Center.

 CAB also offers chamber music, The Mansion Series, with performances at The Engineers Club at the Garrett-Jacobs Mansion.
 This series showcases smaller ensembles, such as a quartet or small vocal group, and often features unique repertoire.

 The orchestra and chorus are frequently hired for performances throughout the region by other organizations, including the Baltimore Symphony Orchestra, the Lyric Opera Baltimore, Moscow Ballet, the Baltimore Basilica, Temple Oheb Shalom, Johns Hopkins Medical Institutions, McDaniel College, St. Louis Church, The Holocaust Museum, The Visionary Arts Museum, The Greek Orthodox Church of St. George, Ballet Theater of Maryland, and Catholic Charities.
 When more personnel are needed, such as when the singers of Concert Artists perform Messiah with the Baltimore Symphony Orchestra each year, the chorus expands to the Concert Artists Symphonic Chorale.
-The 2014-15 season featured a groundbreaking collaboration with the Baltimore Rock Opera Society at 2640 Space, a partnership that continued this season at the inaugural Light City Baltimore festival.
+The 2015-16 season featured a collaboration with the Baltimore Rock Opera Society at the inaugural Light City Baltimore festival.

 The mission of Concert Artists of Baltimore is to present classical music performances of well-known and lesser-known composers by an elite professional chorus and chamber orchestra, thus providing a visceral music experience to audiences in the Greater Baltimore Metropolitan Area.
 In 2015 Concert Artists of Baltimore was one of 20 Baltimore arts organizations chosen by the DeVos Institute through a competitive application process to participate in the “Capacity Building Baltimore” program.